Giant cell arteritis

 What causes giant cell arteritis?

 The cause of GCA is unknown.
-It’s not a common condition, and it rarely affects people under the age of 50 years old.
-It can affect people from 60 years of age, with the highest incidence seen in those over 70 years old.
-Women are more commonly affected by GCA than men.
+It is believed to be an autoimmune condition., It rarely affects people under the age of 50 years old.
+It usually affects people from 60 years of age, but it is most common in those over 70 years old.
+Females are more affected by GCA than males.

 What are the signs and symptoms of giant cell arteritis?